 Leading a billion-dollar business came out of the blue for Kendra Scott.
 The passionate founder of the jewelry brand started with nothing but a dream.
 Now, her company Kendra Scott Jewelry has passed the billion-dollar mark and continues to expand.
 One of the secrets of being a unicorn, as she shares in an interview with Marie Claire, is to accept this as an opportunity to create a positive impact and to give something to the community of the business that you are working in.

 It means that we have the resources to give back millions of dollars every year.
 We don't just write checks, we show up.
 We hosted 10,000 fundraising events across the country in 2017 and our employees volunteer every chance they get.
 We have the means to change lives for the better, and that's a gift I don't take for granted.
 This dream of mine acts as a platform to do something even more impactful—to make a positive impact on my community. - Kendra Scott - founder of Kendra Scott Jewelry

 Sarah Leary – founder of Nextdoor (Valuation $1,5 bill)

-Seems like the key for becoming a billion-dollar startup is not letting the valuation lead you, but in fact, to forget about it, and focus on your reason for starting your business in the first place.
-That’s also the philosophy of the Nextdoor‘s co-founder, Sarah Leary, which led her to this exact stage.
+Seems like the key to becoming a billion-dollar startup is not letting the valuation lead you, but in fact, to forget about it, and focus on your reason for starting your business in the first place.
+That’s also the philosophy of the Nextdoor's co-founder, Sarah Leary, which led her to this exact stage.
 Excluding all the limits and obstacles in the journey and aiming higher than you even expect is the type of attitude that this entrepreneur has been following throughout her journey.

 There were plenty of people who said "no" at first.
 The entrepreneurial journey is all about how you respond to adversity.
 Feedback is a gift.
 It is important to listen, understand why it’s been given, and decide how to respond. - Sarah Leary – founder of Nextdoor